-Honors Travel Seminar: Inquiry in Italy
+Honors Travel Seminar: Inquiry in Turkey

 The course is deliberately pitched in the middle of a first-year Honors curriculum in which students have completed Global Studies equipped with conceptual tools for thinking about the world, and before they enter a discipline-based Spring-semester course.
-The faculty will model professional curiosity and academic inquiry as we explore the rich historical and religious landscapes of Italy and the ways in which historical and contemporary residents express identities in a complex and often conflicted environment.
+The faculty will model professional curiosity and academic inquiry as we explore the rich historical and religious landscapes of Turkey and the ways in which historical and contemporary residents express identities in a complex and often conflicted environment.

 Process of Selection